Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 18. Prosecution evidence

 After the charges are framed, and the accused pleads guilty, then the court requires the prosecution to produce evidence to prove the guilt of the accused.
 The prosecution is required to support their evidence with statements from its witnesses.
 This process is called "examination in chief".
-The magistrate has the power to issue summons to any person as a witness or orders him to produce any document.
+The magistrate has the power to issue summons to any person as a witness or order him to produce any document.

 19. Statement of the accused